Distribution of signless Laplacian eigenvalues and graph invariants: Preliminaries

 \begin{lemma} For a graph $G$, if $B$ is an equitable quotient matrix of $Q(G)$, then $\sigma(B)\subseteq \sigma_Q(G)$. \end{lemma}

 Let $G\cup H$ be the disjoint union of graphs $G$ and $H$.
 The disjoint union of $k$ copies of a graph $G$ is denoted by $kG$.
 Denote by $P_n$, $C_n$ and $K_n$ the path, the cycle and the complete graph of order $n$, respectively.
+Denote by $K_{2,n}$ the complete bipartite graph with two and $n$ vertices in its partite sets.